-Currently, only one side of the Sandridge Bridge is publicly accessible.
-There is an opportunity to transform the bridge into a new public space that strengthens connections between Flinders Street, Southbank and the Greenline Project.
+Currently, only one side of Sandridge Bridge is publicly accessible.
+There is an opportunity to transform the bridge into a new public space that strengthens connections between Flinders Street, Southbank and the north bank.
+This redevelopment would be additional to the current scope of the Greenline Project and is subject to feasibility and approvals

-Revitalising the underutilised bridge will create a unique, linear open space, complementing other central city public spaces.
-Through its design, it will elevate the presence of Wurundjeri Woi-wurrung culture as well as local history and nature.
+Revitalising the underutilised bridge would create a unique, linear open space, complementing other central city public spaces.
+Through its design, it could elevate the presence of Wurundjeri Woi-wurrung culture as well as local history and nature.